 State Library of New South Wales

-This beautiful historical building offers more than just impressive architecture, it is also an important cultural institution.
-In addition to a world class collection of general reading, the store onsite is Sydney’s premier Australiana bookshop.
+The State Library is another beautiful historical building that offers more than just impressive architecture, it is also an important cultural institution.
+In addition to a world-class collection of general reading, the store onsite is Sydney’s premier Australiana bookshop.

 Sydney Opera House

-To truly get a feel for the cultural significance of the Sydney Opera House, take a guided tour to get a unique behind the scenes glimpse into one of Australia’s most widely recognised cultural venues.
+To truly get a feel for the cultural significance of the Sydney Opera House, take a guided tour to get a unique behind-the-scenes glimpse into one of Australia’s most widely recognized cultural venues.

 Lydia is an avid traveller, now that she has graduated university she is now traveling around Australia and exploring all the treasures it has to offer.